Every pastor wants to know how to reach the post-christian community..

 It’s not even about showing the most love.

-It’s about being ambassadors of God until God shows up and does something miraculous.
+It’s about being ambassadors of the Lord until the Lord shows up and does something miraculous.

-We are not the lords of the kingdom of God.
+We are not the lords of the kingdom.
 The gospel is not about our system of ideas.
-It is about expressing the truth about God that he has used to change us and establish his kingdom on earth through Christ.
+It is about expressing the truth about the Lord that he has used to change us and establish his kingdom on earth through Christ.

-Prayer is our very best recourse for success in engaging a post-Christian culture.
+Prayer is our very best recourse for success in engaging this n culture.

 In other words, don't become a social media "culture warrior" who posts every day about how immoral and uninformed non-Christians are.